ebrengle/workout-generator/README.md

 ```
 > ./workout-generator
-1. Add a workout
+1. Add an exercise
 2. List all exercises
 3. Create Workout
+4. View Workouts
-4. Exit
+5. Exit

 > 3

-How many exercises would you like to do today?
+How many exercises would you like to do today in your workout?

 > 4